Author: Brett Widness

 Published on May 22, 2013 in Economy, Market & Trends

 While public hearings aren’t going away, two companies talked about how they are helping developers and civic leaders get input from community members at the 2013 ULI Spring Meeting.

 - Hutchison Calls for Energy Independence, More Businesspeople in Congress

-Published on May 21, 2013 in Market Trends
+Published on May 21, 2013 in Economy, Market & Trends

 The former Texas senator says she is optimistic about American energy independence by the end of this decade, but wishes more business people would run for office, as their perspective is needed on issues like Dodd-Frank, the fiscal cliff, and the Affordable Care Act.